paastech-cloud/docs/Architecture.md

 #### Client applications deployment

 In this iteration, we decided to use Docker as the orchestrator for the client applications.
 This choice helped us to quickly set up the MVP and get a working product as soon as possible.

-However, we are aware that this choice is not the best one for the long term, as it is not greatly scalable nor very secure.
-As a matter of fact, we will implement Kubernetes as the orchestrator for the client applications in the next iteration.
-We also think of using MicroVM as a more secure alternative to containers.
-It is also easily integrable with Kubernetes through Firecracker.

 #### Database